 As the name three-component method suggests that the symmetrical components comprise a set of components that are balanced in nature.

-For the symmetrical system, the source(generator) currents are equal in magnitude and are in phase, with their three phases 120" apart.
+For a symmetrical system, the source(generator) currents are equal in magnitude and are in phase, with their three phases 120" apart.
 Also, the impedances of the three-phase circuits and equipment are of equal magnitude and phase angle.

 Consider an unbalanced current phasor system shown in the figure below.
 Suppose that the phasors are represented by Ia,Ib and Ic and their phase sequence is Ia,Ib,Ic.
 The phase sequence of the positive component is Ia,Ib,Ic and the phase sequence of negative components is Ia,Ic,I b.